-Many of my clients over lock down did more than one class, on average people did 3 classes and week and really noticed the benefits of these ‘extra’ Pilates classes that they would not have been able to make during ‘normal’ times due to other commitments.
+Many of my clients over lock down did more than one Pilates class from home, on average people did 3 Pilates classes and week and really noticed the benefits of these ‘extra’ Pilates classes that they would not have been able to make during ‘normal’ times due to other commitments.

 “Since lockdown Hannah’s online classes have become an almost daily part of my life, promoting my physical and mental wellbeing, I would encourage everyone to give Pilates a go, things can only get better!”

 One question I often get asked about online classes is, how much space do I need?
 I only have a small room in which to practise Pilates.
 The answer to this question is not a lot of space at all!
 A Pilates mat is roughly just over a meter and a half long and most exercises are performed laying on your back or front meaning if you can lay down on the floor you have enough space!
 There are side lying exercises which require you to move legs or arms forwards or backwards but you only need about half a meter in front / behind you to make this work.

 When picking a space to do your home Pilates classes the main thing to consider is your internet speed as you shall be streaming the class live or on demand you will need reasonable speed internet and a stable connection.
 Most home broadband set ups are fine, if you struggle with internet upstairs, make a cosy Pilates corner in your living room.